• Skip to primary navigation

 How Long Do Chocolate Chip Cupcakes Take To Bake?

-1. Divide the batter evenly into the 12 muffin cups.
+1. Using an ice cream scoop, divide the batter evenly into the 12 muffin cups (this helps to ensure that there is an equal amount of batter in each muffin cup).
 There should be enough batter to fill all 12 cups nearly to the top.

 3. The cupcakes should be lightly golden on top and spring back to the touch.
-You can also use a toothpick to check them.
+A toothpick inserted into the center should come out clean when the cupcakes are finished baking.

-4. Remove from oven when finished and allow to cool completely.
+4. Remove the muffin tin from oven when finished and allow the cupcakes to cool completely before adding the toppings.

 How To Make Toasted Coconut

-3. Place the pan in the oven for 5-6 minutes.
-Shake the pan every 2 minutes or so and rotate it to prevent the coconut from burning.
+3. Remove the pan and shake the coconut every 2 minutes to prevent the coconut from burning.

-Once they are slightly golden brown remove the pan from the oven and set aside.
+5. Remove the pan from the oven and set aside to cool.

 How To Make Chocolate Ganache

 These cupcakes are topped with a chocolate ganache as opposed to a traditional frosting.
-If you're a faithful reader of this blog you know that I love chocolate ganache.
-I use it to top cookies, cakes, and even doughnuts.
-It's got such a rich, deep flavor.
+I love chocolate ganache because it has a rich, deep flavor and is not overly sweet.
+I use it as a topping for cookies, cakes, and even doughnuts.

-1. To make the ganache, heat a few cups of water in a double boiler.
+1. To make the ganache, place a few cups of water into a double boiler and bring to a low boil.

 Top The Coconut Chocolate Cupcakes